|

 Henry Bain’s sauce is a famous Louisville, Kentucky sauce that can be used as a sauce for meat or as an appetizer.
 Learn how to make this fantastic sauce!

-Henry Bain sauce—a condiment for meat and game—was made famous by a Louisville, Kentucky head waiter named Henry Bain.
+Henry Bain sauce was made famous by a Louisville, Kentucky waiter named Henry Bain.
 Mr. Bain worked at the Pendennis Club, which was founded in 1881.
-The recipe makes about 4 cups, and it may be scaled down.
-Or freeze extra sauce for another day.
+It’s traditionally served with beef tenderloin, but its rich, complex flavor makes it a natural pairing for everything from burgers to cocktail meatballs.

 With an Indian-style chutney, the flavor might seem exotic, but it balances nicely with the remaining ingredients.
 The sauce includes some tomato-based sauces, steak sauce, some Worcestershire, and a bit of hot sauce.
 It’s a bold sauce that goes nicely with steaks, chops, and lamb.
 Or serve it as an appetizer spread over a block of cream cheese.
 The cream cheese and Henry Bain sauce spread is great on crackers or crostini.
 You could even serve it as a dip with crispy chicken wings, fried cheese, beef empanadas, fries, or onion rings.